jdoleary/Spellmasons/docs/TasksCurrent.md

 - Jake: visual indicator to remind him that he can move.
 His mouse doesn't have presence
 - "auto next level" if there's nothing left to do
 - 1 player left to pick upgrades is showing while their in the level
-- Hover shift should work for units too
-- **Jake: Either line of sight for preset range for spells.
-Don't increase mana with distance**
 - For walking, white dots along the path show you how many dots it'll take you to get there
 - Jake: "Feels like mouse isn't in the game"
-- pathing: If click inside poly try nearest corner as well as horizontal and vertical
-- **Jake: Enter to end turn.
-Allow move and cast in any order**
-- In spell projection, if you're doing enough damage to kill, show it visually
-    - also show if it will "dust" someone
 - Clone disconnected units can move around as AI but still show as disconnected
-- Easier way to recognize friendly and enemy (green health bar, red health bar)
 - Jake: needs unit collision
 - Brad: Lots of "could not find player corresponding to player controlled unit" on mouse move
     - coming from updateTooltipcontent